sumonst21/intro-to-python-for-data-science/chapter-3-functions-and-packages/README.md

 -[ ] complex() takes exactly two arguments: real and [, imag].
 -[ ] complex() takes two arguments: real and imag.
 Both these arguments are required.
--[ ] complex() takes two arguments: real and imag. real is a required argument, imag is an optional argument.
+-[x] complex() takes two arguments: real and imag. real is a required argument, imag is an optional argument.
--[] complex() takes two arguments: real and imag.
+-[ ] complex() takes two arguments: real and imag.
 If you don't specify imag, it is set to 1 by Python.

 ### Multiple Arguments